sumitkp11/sumitkp11/README.md

 - 👋 Hi, I’m Sumit or you can call me SuKu
-- 👀 I’m interested in Java and Web Development
+- 👀 I’m interested in Java, HTML and CSS.
+I also love converting my ideas into creative websites.
-- 🌱 I’m currently learning Core Java, JavaFX, JavaScript and NoSQL.
+- 🌱 I’m currently learning JavaFX, JavaScript, NoSQL and some of the web development frameworks.
 - 📫 You can reach me on my e-mail: sumitk11@hotmail.com and please do mention in the email that you have got my contact from GitHub.